sugarshin/material-typography/README.md

 Or simply download the `.zip` and place it in your project folder wherever you'd like.

-_*Please Note*_ that the initial directory is not required for this project to work.
-Your entry point can be simply one of the css, less, sass, scss, or stylus directories.

 ### Usage Instructions

 There should be no reason to compile each of the less, sass, scss, and stylus versions individually to use this package.
 Simply include `typography.css|less|sass|scss|styl` in your primary stylesheet and let your compiler compile *only* your primary stylesheet.
 This will concatenate `material-typography` into your primary stylesheet at your desired output location.